 In my pack, I received the Robert Fortune Blend, a black tea; Summer Pudding a flavoured black tea and a flavoured herbal infusion Strawberry Mint.

 The Summer Pudding makes a beautiful afternoon brew.
 The suggestion is to serve cold, but I found it delightful hot.

 The Strawberry Mint is a refreshing fruity blend you can imagine using it in a cocktail recipe.

-With the Robert Fortune Blend, I decided to make iced tea.
+The Robert Fortune Blend was perfect to make iced tea.

 The Whittard Tea Chest is an easy way to discover new flavours.
 My selection has certainly inspired me to use them in recipes not just drink as they are!
 The subscription is £12.95 a month including postage.